-- setting a minimum allowable height of the underwater vehicle, - wherein, in the simulation of the underwater navigation, a calculated underwater navigation height of the underwater vehicle with respect to the target depth is simulated on the basis of the dynamic model of the underwater vehicle using the data of the submarine topography and the target depth, and the calculated underwater navigation height and the minimum allowable height are compared to derive the optimum target depth.

-4. The route setting method for an underwater vehicle according to claim 3, wherein, in the updating of the target value, the target depth is updated such that a minimum value of the calculated underwater navigation height approaches the minimum allowable height in a case where there is a difference between the minimum value of the calculated underwater navigation height and the minimum allowable height.
+- setting a minimum allowable height of the underwater 20 vehicle, - wherein, in the simulation of the underwater navigation, a calculated underwater navigation height of the underwater vehicle with respect to the target depth is simulated on the basis of the dynamic model of the undertopography and the target depth, and the submarine topography and the target depth, and the calculated underwater navigation height and the minimum allowable height are compared to derive the optimum target depth.
+30 wherein, in the updating of the target value, the target depth is updated such that a minimum value of the calculated underwater navigation height approaches the 35 minimum allowable height in a case where there is a difference between the minimum value of the calculated underwater navigation height and the minimum allowable height.